Published Updated By

 • Shottr: $12 one-time.
 The most affordable option.
 Covers capture, annotations, OCR, scrolling, pixel ruler, and color picker.

 • ScreenLeX: Early access, pricing to be announced.
-Focused on automatic redaction and translation — capabilities the other two tools don't fully offer at any price.
+Focused on automatic redaction, polished auto-framing, and in-image translation — a combination the other two tools don't offer.

 FAQ